mguerrero1995/Encryptable/README.md

 - **Batch Processing:** Encrypt or decrypt multiple files at once, a feature that offers convenience and saves time.
 - **Drag and Drop:** Easily add files for encryption or decryption using a drag-and-drop interface.
 - **Custom File Extensions:** Encrypted files are given a custom extension to prevent double encryption and facilitate easy identification.
+- **User Account Support:** Basic user account functionality.
+Create/login to an account using any email that has not previously been registered.
 - **Graphical User Interface (GUI):** A user-friendly GUI built with PyQt6 for seamless user experience.

 ## How to Use